-How and when to make a claim
+Compensation – How and when to make a claim

 How to make a claim

-Before making a claim against the Fidelity Fund, please ensure that you have read the fact sheet Making a claim against the Fidelity Fund (154KB PDF).
+Please also ensure that you have read the fact sheet Making a claim against the Fidelity Fund (154KB PDF).

 When to make a claim